Financial Aid & Scholarships

 Federal financial aid is awarded based on the expectation that a student will participate in all of their courses through the last day of the term.
 When a student does not complete any courses, the Office of Financial Aid is required to review their eligibility for aid that has been or could be disbursed.
 A return of Title IV (federal aid) calculation must be completed for any student who did not complete the term.
 A student is considered to have earned the full amount of disbursed federal aid if they participated in all courses and completed more than 60% of the term.
 In cases where full participation and more than 60% term completion cannot be verified, a return of federal Title IV and other types of aid may be required.

 In most cases, the percent completion date used for the Return of Title IV funds calculation will either be based on the date of withdrawal or the last date of participation reported by instructors.
-In the case of an official withdrawal that is processed during the term, the calculation is usually completed based on the date of official withdrawal reported by the Registrar’s Office.
+In the case of an official withdrawal that is processed during the term, the calculation is usually completed based on the date of official withdrawal is reported by the Registrar’s Office.
 A student is considered unofficially withdrawn if they fail to receive any passing grades in a given term.
 In the case of an unofficial withdrawal, the date used will be based on participation dates reported by OSU and partner school instructors.
 The last date of participation may also be used for the Return of Title IV funds calculation instead of the withdrawal date in cases where the participation date is considered more accurate.

 In addition to a current term return of federal funds, future term aid eligibility may be impacted by a full withdrawal.
 Students are expected to understand the terms, conditions, and requirements that relate to their financial aid award.
-Additional information on retaining full financial aid eligibility may be found on these Financial Aid webpages:
+Additional information on retaining full financial aid eligibility may be found on these financial aid webpages:

 Satisfactory Academic Progress